Samsung-US-Developer-Support/WatchFace-GWD/README.md

 # WatchFace-GWD
-WatchFace developed using Gear Watch Designer tool
+WatchFace developed using Gear Watch Designer tool.
+We are showing current battery status in the watch face.